ankurnecessary/reactjs/README.md

 1. Javascript Fetch API
 2. Response API
 3. Interceptors in React
-4. Lazy loading in React
+4. Lazy loading in React for single route DONE
+5. Lazy loading in React for a group of pages.

 ## Progress